AJenbo/DiabloGrooboAnalysis/readme.md

 ## Runtime Discrepancies

 Despite the stated game time of 3 minutes and 12 seconds, the recording shows the run starting at 00:16 and ending with the killing of Diablo at 03:38 for a total run time of 3 minutes and 22 seconds.
 This indicates 10 seconds of gametime was not accounted for in addition to the gametime that should have been included as described in [[#Missing Gameplay|Missing Gameplay]].
+The time taken to manipulate luck at shops, including time used to save the game to retain already purchased items, was also not included in the video, further compromising the runtime calculation.

 ## Conclusion